Arvind-4/text-to-speech/README.md

 # Text-to-Speech-with-PyQt5

-Text to Speech Using PyQt5 and even Save them Locally.
+Convert Text to Speech Using PyQt5 and Save them Locally.

 # How to Run this Locally